benashford/rs-es/README.md

 The second goal is more difficult to achieve than the first as there are some areas which conflict.
 A small example of this is the word `type`, this is a word that refers to the type of an ElasticSearch document but it also a reserved word for definining types in Rust.
 This means we cannot name a field `type` for instance, so in this library the document type is always referred to as `doc_type` instead.

+### Alternatives

+For an ElasticSearch client for Rust that takes a different approach, allowing free-form query creation, take a look at [`elasticsearch-rs`](https://github.com/KodrAus/elasticsearch-rs).

 ## Usage guide

 ### The client